christasmithgit/RPTestingSample/Testing.md

 Cons:
 - Another new thing for the team to learn
 - Can be abit fussy to set up/get head around - how much value will we get from this?

+### Why do we need it?
+Well, we dont *need* it, but I think its good to make the tests human readable and also encourage you to have a BDD mindset.

 Suggestion: I have worked with it before and it can be really good but does require effort.
 Don't have to use it for both Int and Unit, could choose or not at all.